vespa-engine/sample-apps/billion-scale-image-search/README.md

 - Scale, from a single node deployment to multi-node deployment using managed [Vespa Cloud](https://cloud.vespa.ai/), or self-hosted on-premise.

-## Stateless components
+## Stateless Components

-- [RankingSearcher](src/main/java/ai/vespa/examples/searcher/RankingSearcher.java) implements the last stage ranking using full-precision vectors using an ONNX model.
+- [RankingSearcher](src/main/java/ai/vespa/examples/searcher/RankingSearcher.java) implements the last stage ranking using full-precision vectors using an ONNX model for accelerated inference.
-- [DedupingSearcher](src/main/java/ai/vespa/examples/searcher/DeDupingSearcher.java) implements run-time de-duping after Ranking, using document to document similarity matrix, using an ONNX model.
+- [DedupingSearcher](src/main/java/ai/vespa/examples/searcher/DeDupingSearcher.java) implements run-time de-duping after Ranking, using document to document similarity matrix, using an ONNX model for accelerated inference.
 - [DimensionReducer](src/main/java/ai/vespa/examples/DimensionReducer.java) PCA dimension reducing vectors from 768-dims to 128-dims.

 ## Deploying this app

-These reproducing steps, demonstrates the functionality using a smaller subset of the 5B vector dataset, suitable for reproducing on a laptop.
+These reproducing steps, demonstrates the functionality using a smaller subset of the 5B vector dataset, suitable for playing around with the app on a laptop.

 **Requirements:**